 Communication Plan Examples

-This example is great because it details how communication managers write crisis plans and acknowledges that sometimes the busy marketer or project manager does as well.
+This example is great because it details how communication managers write crisis plans and acknowledges that sometimes the busy marketer or project manager takes on this responsibility.

-Finally, here's an example of a Billing Upgrade Project from Simplicable.
-As you can see, the communications plan includes necessary sections including audience, goals, format, and DRI:
+Here's an example of a Billing Upgrade Project from Simplicable.
+This communication plan maps out all the important meetings and documents needed for the project.
+As you can see, it also includes necessary sections including audience, goals, format, and DRI.